Internal audit group converts SOX testing to real time, extends coverage tenfold using RPA

 Specifically, the RPA delivered the following key benefits:

 - Improved quality by reducing human error and creating a complete audit trail to support testing activities.

 - Reduced the testing cycle from over eight weeks to near real time, with no document requests or delays.

 - Generated and tested control artifacts five times faster.

 - Increased testing coverage tenfold over the previous manual sample-based testing, replacing manual samples with population-based testing in nearly real time.

 Although this engagement focused on IT controls testing, the broader goal of internal audit in this engagement was to engage first- and second-line partners in real-time risk management.
-By educating their business partners on risk and providing them with the tools to monitor compliance, internal audit can provide better and more relevant assurance and strengthen relationships throughout the organization.
-In the case of this organization, the successful RPA deployment has also positioned the internal audit team as a knowledgeable and trusted advisor to other parts of the organization looking to achieve similar process improvements through automation.
+By educating their business partners on risk and providing them with the tools to monitor compliance, internal audit can provide better and more relevant assurance and strengthen relationships throughout the organisation.
+In the case of this organisation, the successful RPA deployment has also positioned the internal audit team as a knowledgeable and trusted advisor to other parts of the organisation looking to achieve similar process improvements through automation.

 Of course, once you build something, you have to maintain it.
 For this internal audit group, this engagement was only an initial project to spearhead a broader program.
 The next logical step for any organisation looking to deploy RPA in an IT control or other environment would be to establish a center of excellence to ensure that the implementation is executed according to plan and that ongoing maintenance and bot oversight is performed.

 As RPA use for a variety of functions increases, it is important for internal audit leaders to not only become familiar with the technology and how it works but also learn how to control the associated risks.
 This engagement illustrates one way to simultaneously acquire that knowledge and position internal audit as an RPA resource for all internal stakeholders, adding value to the entire organisation.